IRNAS/irnas.github.io/_posts/2016-05-10-koruza-v2-motor-system.md

 **Sliding linear nut system:**

-The design, which accommodates all our requirements, is a nut with a sliding surface that enables movement of a nut in linear direction and at the same time free spherical movements on the other nut.
+The design, which accommodates all our requirements, is a nut with a sliding surface that enables movement in linear direction and at the same time free spherical movements on the other nut.
 Plastic used for surface sliding nut has excellent self-lubricating properties, allowing smooth linear movement without sticking or shaking.
 The retraction force is reached with one diagonally positioned spring.
 Such system of movement is compact in size and enables easy installation.
 Moreover, indirect burden on the engine axis and lower operating torques will result in a longer engine life.

 [![motor-system-1]({{ site.url }}/post_files/koruzav2-motor-system/motor-system-3.JPG){: .img-full}]({{ site.url }}/post_files/koruzav2-motor-system/motor-system-3.JPG){: .img-open}